cormullion/Mellan.jl/README.md

 # Mellan

-Claude Mellan (1598 to 1688) was a French artist and engraver.
-He is remembered today (if at all) mainly for his virtuosic engravings, in which the image consists of a single spiral groove starting at the centre and winding outwards (like a vinyl record).
+Claude Mellan (1598 to 1688) was a French artist and engraver, remembered today (if at all) for his virtuosic engravings, in which the image consists of a single spiral groove starting at the centre and winding outwards (like a vinyl record).
 The different tones are obtained by the slight swelling and shrinking of the line as it proceeds on its spiral outward course.
+Here's what Steve Jobs might have looked like in Mellan's hands:

 ![mellanized Steve Jobs](test/steve-jobs-mellan-400.jpg)